ttempe/Pocket_Organ/README.md

 I've basically restarted from scratch at the beginning of 2020.
 This branch has:
 * capacitive touch keys, which I'm trying to make somehow analog (currently under experimentation)
 * a STM32F405 MCU
 * I'm re-writing the whole code in Micropython.
+See the "Py" directory

 ![Photo of V12 prototype](https://github.com/ttempe/Pocket_Organ/blob/master/Pictures/V12/V12_assembled.jpg)